RaziAskri/salary-calculator-python/README.md

 # salary-calculator-python
-sample program to test it with Jenkins and Docker
+sample python program to test it with Jenkins and Docker

 *****************
 Jenkinsfile-part